-Will you live in the home for years?
+Will you live in the home for years to come?
 Start a family?
 Move and turn the home into a rental property?
 Thinking five or ten years ahead will help you with this step.

 2) Like, don't love.

-Like a house just enough to walk away if something falls through during the process!
+When you're home shopping, be willing to walk away if something falls through during the process.

 3) Set a proper budget.

-Be realistic with your income, current expenses, and debt.
+Be realistic with your income, current and future expenses, and debt.
 Factor in ongoing maintenance, a down payment, and whether you'll turn this property into a rental down the road at some point.

 4) Know your home financing options.